qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

    * setting to ``false`` the value of :menuselection:`UI --> Customization -->
      Enabled` variable under :menuselection:`Settings --> Options` menu, :guilabel:`Advanced` tab (see the :ref:`warning <optionsadvanced>`).

-   In most cases, you need to restart QGIS in order to have the change applied.

 .. index:: Keyboard shortcuts
 .. _shortcuts: